sschw/WebGL_Video_PixelFormat_Performance_Test/README.md

 This project is a modified version of the conformance tests of [WebGL](https://github.com/KhronosGroup/WebGL).
 It tests the performance of texSubImage2D on videos by calling it 1000 times.
 After that, it displays the time that was needed to do these calls.

-In order to run the tests, call the server script, `server.py` in order to run a server with CORS activated.
+In order to run the tests, call the server script `server.py` which will run a server with CORS activated.
 (Python 3 required)

 Use `http://localhost:8000` to reach the test overview page.